tospectre/tospectre/README.md

 - 👋 Hi, I’m Rachid F.
-- 👀 I’m interested in Java programming languages and framework Spring/SpringBoot
+- 👀 I’m interested in Java programming language and framework Spring/SpringBoot
 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on OpenSource projects
 - 📫 You can contact me on this email addresse: learning.field@pm.me